 Our success, including our ability to anticipate and effectively respond to changing style trends, depends in part on our ability to attract and retain key personnel on our executive team, particularly our co-chief executive officers, and in our merchandising, data science, engineering, marketing, design and other organizations.
-Competition for key personnel is strong, and we cannot be sure that we will be able to attract and retain a sufficient number of qualified personnel in the future, or that the compensation costs of doing so will not adversely affect our operating results.
+Competition for key personnel is strong and we cannot be sure that we will be able to attract and retain a sufficient number of qualified personnel in the future or that the compensation costs of doing so will not adversely affect our operating results.
 We do not have long-term employment or non-competition agreements with any of our personnel.
-In response to the COVID-19 pandemic we undertook cost reduction measures in early April 2020 that included salary reductions, furloughs and, to a lesser extent, layoffs.
-As net sales improved, in part due to the easing of stay-at-home orders and other state-imposed restrictions on businesses, we began to bring back furloughed employees and return our corporate employees to their pre-COVID-19 salaries and wages.
-If we are unable to retain, attract and motivate talented employees with the appropriate skills at cost-effective compensation levels, or if changes to our business adversely affect morale or retention, we may not achieve our objectives and our business and operating results could be adversely affected.
+If we are unable to retain, attract and motivate talented employees with the appropriate skills at cost-effective compensation levels or if changes to our business adversely affect morale or retention, we may not achieve our objectives and our business and operating results could be adversely affected.
 In addition, the loss of one or more of our key personnel or the inability to promptly identify a suitable successor to a key role could have an adverse effect on our business.
 In particular, our co-chief executive officers have unique and valuable experiences leading our company from its inception through today.
 If either of them were to depart or otherwise reduce their focus on our company, our business may be disrupted.
 We do not currently maintain key-person life insurance policies on any member of our senior management team or other key employees.